 Hanover Parish, Jamaica

-Hanover Parish is situated in the north-western section of the Jamaica.
-It is located in the county of Cornwall, bordered by St. James to the east, Westmoreland to the south and the Caribbean Sea to the north.
+Hanover is a parish in the north-western section of the Jamaica.
+It is located in the county of Cornwall, bordered by St James to the east, Westmoreland to the south and the Caribbean Sea to the north.

 Land Area: 450.8 sq km (174.1 sq mi)